fxxrytail/skzcode/content/support/skz-comeback/index.md

 There are different methods to stream an MV a lot but the most advisable is doing Manual method.
 1. Log in to your YouTube account.
 2. Go to the video by doing any of these:
- - Searching with the keyword for example "Stray Kids [title song]".
+ - Searching with the keyword for example "Stray Kids [title track]".
  - Clicking from home page or recommended video.
  - Clicking the shared link of the video.
 3. Stream the video with proper setting.
 Follow do's and don'ts: